gregdan3/yagpdb-cc/README.md

 ## List of Commands

 - [Mass Ban](./massban/README.md): Ban a long list of User IDs with minimal manual input.
-[If you're dealing with a ban evader, check this out.](https://gist.github.com/gregdan3/e6c883ca5fc1624b15dfbb2cc1080883)
-- [New User Verification](./new-user-verification/README.md): Catch new accounts and ticket.
+- [New User Verification](./new-user-verification/README.md): Automatically mute and ticket an account for being too new.
 - [Talk](./talk/README.md): Start a conversation with a user in a ticket.
 <!-- - [Temperature Check](./temperature-check/README.md): See how a conversation is going. -->